exadel-inc/etoolbox-authoring-kit/docs/md/plugin-settings.md

 [Main page](../../README.md)
 ## Plugin settings

+### componentsPathBase setting

+Specifies the path to a folder in the current package where the AEM components are situated.
+Whenever you specify the `path` property of `@AemComponent` its value is appended to the _componentsPathBase_.
+This setting is mandatory.

+### componentsReferenceBase setting

+Specifies the root package to scan for AEM components' backend Java classes.
+This setting is optional.
+It can be used to limit the scope of classes scanned by the plugin.
+By default, the plugin would scan all the classes available in the classpath, spanning across bundles.
+This can be undesirable if e.g. there can be found several Java classes referring to the same AEM component.

 ### "terminateOn" setting

 Specifies the list of exceptions, comma-separated, that would cause this plugin to terminate